 Upstairs headfi/speaker system: Source: Soundaware A280 SD transport; Integrated amplifiers: Schiit Jotunheim R, Bakoon AMP-13R; Phones: Raal-Requisite SR1a; Loudspeakers: Acelec Model 1, Power delivery: Furutech GTO 2D NCF

+Integrate?
+Separate?
 With their maiden U-300 model, Aavik Acoustics from Denmark integrated a DAC, phonostage, preamp and amplifier in one chassis.
 That offered multi-tasking modernity at a high level.
-They still did the same for the €36'000 successor, the U-380 reviewed here a year ago.
-With true 2020 hindsight, they now bowed separates even for their entry level.
+They still did the same for the €36'000 successor, the U-380 reviewed here a good year ago.
+With true 2020 hindsight, they next bowed separates even for their entry level.
 The associated confession?
 "We've come to realize that a lot of high-end users have a hard time respecting build-in DACs and phonostages even if they're among the very best available.
 So we've taken the consequences to turn back to the more traditional way of building audio systems.
 But that's the only thing traditional about our new Aavik electronics."

 As we'd expect from a crack team under Lars Kristensen and Michael Børresen who at Nordost invented the most audible upsell—their cable comparator demos became legendary at trade shows—this new range again has clearly defined tiers of good, better, best.
 All share the form factor shown above.
 All related models run the same core circuitry with identical published specs.
 The four component types break out into a 300wpc Pascal class-D integrated amplifier, an MC phonostage, today's PCM/DSD DAC and a streamer+app.
 The 180 stack represents the first tier.
-As the 280 group, the second tier adds more proven Ansuz noise traps like tesla coils and analog-dither tech.
+As the 280 group, the second adds more proven Ansuz noise traps like tesla coils and analog-dither tech.
 For example, the D-180 DAC has 36 x active tesla coils, 104 x PCB-based coils and 5 x dither circuits.
 For the D-280, those scale up to 72, 176 and 8 respectively.